Forward-thinking Aussie designers create unique products utilizing eco-friendly materials and practices.

 Crown & Bourke Street, Surry Hills

 Whimsical Surry Hills is where you will find some of the best independent boutiques in all of Sydney.
 It’s the place to go for discerning hipsters looking for the most elusive brands in fashion and lifestyle.
 Whether you’re after the perfect wash of artisan jeans or a superior cast iron skillet, chances are you’ll find it in Surry Hills.

 The entire lengths of Crown and Bourke Street, upwards of Oxford Street, are dotted with neighborhood cafes, wine bars, bistros and creative artisan shops of all kinds.
 It’s a delight to spend an afternoon exploring the cute hole-in-the-wall stores, knowing that everything you find will be one-of-a-kind.
 The best stores for clothes include Somedays for minimalist made-to-wear pieces, Paris Texas for beautiful womenswear by local designers and Blue Works for vintage war-inspired menswear.
 Chili Coral is a must if you’re in the market for cute, boho-chic home decor and accessories.
 Oscar and Friends is one of the loveliest bookstores you’ll ever see with the best coffee table books to impress your friends.

-Once you’re done consuming all the trendy sophistication your wallet can take, head over to Bourke Street Bakery (aka my favorite place in Sydney) for the most delicious baked goods you’ll ever try.
+Once you’re done consuming all the trendy sophistication your wallet can take, head over to Bourke Street Bakery (aka my favorite place for shopping in Sydney) for the most delicious baked goods you’ll ever try.

 George & Pitt St, CBD